 Karen's doctor placed the lead and neurostimulator on her right side first.
 Because she was exhausted and her blood pressure started to rise, Karen and her doctor decided to wait two months before implanting the second side.

-After surgery, Karen was able to go to church without a wheelchair or crutch, and she's back to gardening and crocheting.
-"I could dress and bathe myself, and I felt stronger and had more control.
-But I still had some unsteadiness and occasional freezing."
+After surgery, Karen was able to get back to gardening and crocheting.
+"I could dress and bathe myself, and I felt stronger and had more control."

 Karen has needed frequent setting adjustments.
 "It takes patience even though I know I'm so much better than before the surgery."